GSA/site-scanning-documentation/pages/scan_steps.md

 ### Primary Scan

-The primary scan uses [Puppeteer](https://pptr.dev/) to load a Target URL in a headless Chrome/Chromium browser.
+The primary scan uses [Puppeteer](https://pptr.dev/) to load a Initial URL in a headless Chrome/Chromium browser.
 It then (again asynchronously) runs a number of what might be thought of as scan components, the list of which can be found [here](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/pages/primary.ts#L48-L58) and the code for which can be found [here](https://github.com/GSA/site-scanning-engine/tree/main/libs/core-scanner/src/scans).

 At the moment, these 'scan components' are:
-* [urlScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/url-scan.ts) - which loads the Target URL and then notes whether it redirects; what the Final URL is; whether it is live; what its server status code, filetype, and base domain are; and whether the Final URL is on the same domain and same website as the Target URL.
-This populates the `Final URL`, `Final URL - Base Domain`, `Final URL - Base Website`, `Final URL - Top Level Domain`, `Final URL - Media Type`, `Final URL - Live`, `Target URL - Redirects`, `Final URL - Same Base Domain As Target URL`, `Final URL - Same Base Website As Target URL`, and `Final URL - Status Code` fields.
+* [urlScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/url-scan.ts) - which loads the Initial URL and then notes whether it redirects; what the Final URL is; whether it is live; what its server status code, filetype, and base domain are; and whether the Final URL is on the same domain and same website as the Initial URL.
+This populates the `URL`, `Domain`, `Base Domain`, `Top Level Domain`, `Media Type`, `Live`, `Redirects`, and `Status Code` fields.
-  * For `Final URL - Live` - it is marked `TRUE` if the final server status code is one of these - 200, 201, 202, 203, 204, 205, 206.
+  * For `Live` - it is marked `TRUE` if the final server status code is one of these - 200, 201, 202, 203, 204, 205, 206.
-  * For `Target URL - Redirects` - it is marked `TRUE` if there are one or more components in the redirect chain of the request method.
+  * For `Redirects` - it is marked `TRUE` if there are one or more components in the redirect chain of the request method.
 * [cloudDotGovPagesScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/cloud-dot-gov-pages.ts) - which looks to see if there's an x-server response header that says `cloud.gov pages`.
 This populates the `Infrastructure - Cloud.gov Pages Detected` field.
 * [cmsScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/cms.ts) - which looks for certain code snippets in the page html and headers that indicate the use of a certain CMS.
 These code snippets are borrowed from the great work of [Wappalyzer](https://github.com/tunetheweb/wappalyzer), specifically the files in [this folder](https://github.com/tunetheweb/wappalyzer/tree/master/src/technologies).
 This populates the `Infrastructure - CMS Provider` field.
 * [cookieScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/cookies.ts) - which uses Puppeteer's built in functionality to note the domains of all cookies that load.
 This populates the `Infrastructure - Cookie Domains` field.